Summer in February: Plot

-Set in Cornwall in 1913, Bohemian artists Alfred Munnings, known as AJ, Laura Knight and Harold Knight make up the Lamorna Group.
+In Cornwall in 1913, Bohemian artists Alfred Munnings, known as AJ, Laura Knight and Harold Knight make up the Lamorna Group.
 Charismatic and caddish AJ is close friends with the gentlemanly and shy land agent Gilbert Evans, an army officer who formerly served in the Boer War and socialises with the various Lamorna artists.

 Late one night, Florence Carter-Wood arrives in the village, hoping to study painting with the Lamorna artists.
 She also looks to join her brother, Joey, while also escaping the iron grip of her father.
 Gilbert is captivated by her straight away.

 Florence wishes to study sketching with AJ, and models on horseback for one of his paintings ('The Morning Ride').
 She also forms a bond with Gilbert, who records all of their meetings in his diary.
 Gilbert decides to propose, but he is interrupted by AJ.
 A few days later, AJ himself proposes to Florence, who accepts excitedly.

 As the wedding approaches, AJ begins to be cruel towards Florence.
 AJ invites Florence and Gilbert to an exhibition at the Royal Academy, where his portrait of Florence is displayed alongside two others: a gypsy woman, and of Dolly, a local woman who models frequently for the Lamorna group.
 Florence is embarrassed to see her painting so prominently displayed next to portraits of other women, and she confides in Gilbert that she begins to regret accepting AJ.
 At the wedding ceremony, she asks AJ to remove her portrait, but he refuses, even gloating in his wedding speech that the portrait will remain in the Royal Academy.